BrechtDeMan/BrechtDeMan.github.io/_posts/2017-03-01-iMessage-archive-pictures.markdown

 ### Putting it all together

-The following bash script copies all files in the current folder `.` (including subdirectories) to the `~/Pictures/iMessage/` folder.
+The following bash script copies all files in the current folder `.`, including subdirectories, to the (existing!) `~/Pictures/iMessage/` folder.
 Note that the originals will still be there, so this is a non-destructive operation.

 {% highlight bash %}
 $ OIFS="$IFS"